The Partition-Frequency Enumeration Matrix: Connection with arithmetic functions

 \section{Connection with arithmetic functions}

-The objective of this section is to illustrate the connection between the arithmetical functions of number theory and partition functions.
+The objective of this section is to illustrate the connection between the arithmetic functions of number theory and partition-theoretic functions.
 The connection is due to the following proposition, which applies whenever we have a PFE matrix with entries a mild variation of the entries of the matrix \eqref{partition-matrix}.